Romance Scams offers Support, Education, and Healing For All Who Find Their Way Here

-I am employed by the state’s child support enforcement agency as a support enforcement officer.
+I am retired from the state’s child support enforcement agency as a support enforcement officer.
 I am divorced, have one grown son who teaches high school science and math.
 I spend my time helping here when I can, with friends and family, working on my vintage mobile home and in the yard, reading, listening to music, sewing and crafting, being a computer nerd and teaching myself new skills much of the time, and watching movies.
 I am currently off work due to disability and am hoping to return to my job early 2010.
 In October 2009, I became a grandmother for the first time.
-I love being not only a mother, mother-in-law but a NaNa too!
+I love being not only a mother, mother-in-law but a Nana too!

 What you do at Romance Scams:

 My time is spent working behind the scenes, updating our Yahoo group and web sites and generally meeting the requests of Barb and my other peer counselors to provide updates and easier access to us and the group by making needed changes, answering technical questions and writing to and chatting with those members who contact me for help.
 I am available for technical help as well regarding IPs and computer security.